A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 All level 1-4 items should be awarded in this book.

-### General TO DO
-  - DCs
-  - Hazards
-  - 2E Treasure by level allocation - replace old treasure with new level guidelines
-  - Create monster builder versions of Gogmurt and Animal companion

 ## Friendly NPC Roster (key stats only)

   - [Sherriff Belor Hemlock](https://2e.aonprd.com/NPCs.aspx?ID=936) - If required use the Watch Officer from the GMG.